How to Fix Choppy YouTube Video Steaming Playback

 Solution 2.
 Switch the Web Browser

-You can try to switch a different browser to see if playback is better.
+You can try to switch to a different browser to see if playback is better.
 Try Firefox, Chrome or Internet Explorer.

 Solution 3.
 Update Adobe Flash to the Latest Version

 The majority of video streaming portals use Adobe Flash to stream the videos.
 Google Chrome and Internet Explorer 11 on Windows 10/8 ship with a built-in Flash Player.
 All other browsers need the Flash plugin which you can download from the Adobe website.
-If you have the Adobe Flash installed, make sure you have updated it to the latest version.
+If you have Adobe Flash installed, make sure you have updated it to the latest version.